 Performing Your First Analysis in FEBio Studio

-This tutorial will several basic methods of analyzing the result of an FEBio simulation in FEBio Studio.
+In this tutorial we will load an FEBio plot file (i.e. the file where FEBio stores the results of the analysis) and demonstrate several basic methods of analyzing the result of an FEBio simulation in FEBio Studio.

 Opening the Simulation Output

-- Select the new job entitled “job1” that was added to the bottom of the Model Tree located on the left side of your screen.
+- Select the job that was added to the Jobs item of the Model Tree, which is usually located on the left side of your screen.

-- Under the Properties section, click the button labeled Open in FEBio Studio.
+- Under the Properties section, click the button to the right of the plot file field.

 Viewing the Model’s Animation

 It is always a good idea to watch the simulation’s animation before attempting further analysis.
 This will give you context for the data that you will extract and in many cases it will help you to identify any mistakes you may have made when preparing the simulation.

 - Locate the animation toolbar near the top of the window .
 If you cannot locate it, ensure that it is enabled by right clicking anywhere on the toolbar and ensuring that the Animation bar is checked.
 If only part of the toolbar is visible either enlarge your window, or click on the double arrow icon on the left side to expand the toolbar and see all of the options.